How RumbleRank Works

 An emailed link list will only be sent to email addresses you provide in the creation process.
 This helps you control who receives and completes each "rumble" for to pinpoint feedback from a select group.

 Aggregate average ranking - This is arguably the most important metric; compiling the ranking placement of each option based on all total respondents.
-Low score wins here as a first place finish is given a score of 1.
+Low score wins here as a first place finish is given a score of 1 point.
 A "perfect" aggregate score for a group would equal the total number of responses you receive.

 Total wins - This counts the amount of times a particular selection was a respondent's top choice.
 Comparing the the aggregate to wins can reveal polarizing options within the group.